Are you concerned about being stuck with large capital gain this year? What if there was a way to avoid it? How about for the next 10 years?

 Investing in The Opportunity Zone Tax Incentive may or may not have risks associated.
 It’s new, and the IRS and Treasury Department are still gathering information on how the fund will work over time.
 Because of this, the level of risk is difficult to assess.
 However certain potential risks have been identified.

 Among other things, risks may include market loss, liquidity risk, and business risk.
 Before you make any plans, note that investment in the new tax incentive may or may not be appropriate in your case.
 It’s best to consult with a tax professional to determine it it’s a fit for you.
-Contact one of our tax advisors for information.
+For more information, connect with a Certified Tax Planner today.